About the Counselor:

 Regardless of your status, single, married, divorced, or in a relationship, I can help you with whatever you are looking for.
 You might be single and not able to connect and find a good partner or a healthy relationship.
 You might be divorced and have gone through the grief and loss of marriage already so don’t want to repeat the pattern.

 If you are in a relationship or married, couples therapy is recommended when partners feel unhappy or “stuck,” and have not been able to resolve your conflicts.
 Some couples or individuals in couples may have become angry and argumentative, while others may have emotionally shut down and disengaged.
 You might be on the verge of separation, or primarily looking to improve communication and rekindle the passion in your relationship.
-Whatever your situation, I will provide a safe environment in which you and your partner can be heard, practice effective ways of communicating and dealing with the repetitive difficulties.
+Whatever your situation, I will provide a safe environment in which you and your partner can be heard.
+I practice effective ways of communicating and dealing with repetitive difficulties.

 Therefore, my work focuses primarily on your own attachment style and how it influences your relationships dynamics.
 When we dig deeper, we can increase our compassion towards ourselves and our partners; therefore, we facilitate change, increasing intimacy and decrease conflict.
 You will also develop new skills for problem-solving as well as enhancing your relationship, even when it is not in trouble.

 I can help you both work your differences and problems in emotional communication, sex, parenting, money matters, problem-solving, division of labor, in-law relationships and more.
-We then use this information to guide our treatment plan, focusing on mutual change pertaining to reconcilable differences, and acceptance when change is not possible.
+We then use this information to guide our treatment plan.
+We are focusing on mutual change pertaining to reconcilable differences, and acceptance when change is not possible.
 My therapeutic approach is integrative, and combines Attachment Therapy (Imago and Emotionally Focus Therapy-EFT), Gottman Principles and Cognitive-Behavioral Therapy.